arcusmaximus/VNTranslationTools/README.md

 By default, sjis_ext.bin is created inside the output folder, next to the patched game files.
 You can pass a fourth argument to `insertlocal` and `insertgdocs` to specify an alternative path (which should include the file name).
 The proxy DLL expects the file to be in the same folder as the game .exe.

 # VNTextProxy
-A proxy d2d1.dll for adding proportional font support to games that normally only do monospace.
+A proxy d2d1.dll that hooks into the game and helps with making it display non-Japanese text.
 It can do the following:
 * Detect whether the user's machine is using the Japanese locale, and if not, relaunch the game using [Locale Emulator](https://github.com/xupefei/Locale-Emulator).
 This is useful for games that crash on non-Japanese systems.
 Note that you need to bundle LoaderDll.dll and LocaleEmulator.dll if you intend to use this feature.
 * Load a custom font (.ttf/.otf) from the game's folder.
 * Catch calls to CreateFontA(), CreateFontIndirectA() and IDWriteFactory::CreateTextFormat() and make them use this custom font instead.
-* Catch calls to TextOutA() and ID2D1RenderTarget::DrawText() and adjust the rendered character's coordinates so it'll be correctly positioned next to the preceding character.
-This takes into account the width of the character in the custom font, as well as any kerning.
+* Catch calls to TextOutA() and ID2D1RenderTarget::DrawText() to correctly position characters when using a proportional font (as many visual novel engines only do monospace).
-* Replace calls to TextOutA() by TextOutW(), restoring non-Shift JIS characters in the process (see previous section).
+* Restore non-Shift JIS characters using sjis_ext.bin (see previous section).

 If the game doesn't reference d2d1.dll, you can use the files from the "VersionProxy" folder to turn the DLL into a version.dll proxy instead.
 If the game doesn't reference version.dll either, you can use [DLLProxyGenerator](https://github.com/nitrog0d/DLLProxyGenerator/releases/tag/v1.0.0) to create proxy code for a DLL it does reference.